-- (D) Vegetative Cover.
-Vegetative cover must be maintained on at least 60% of the total area within 250 feet of the lake and the applicant must implement Vermont Shoreland Best Management Practices to provide erosion control, bank stability and wildlife habitat functionally equivalent to that which would be provided by clearing less than 40% of the land.
-Vegetative cover must be managed in accordance with the Vermont Shoreland Protection Act, per section 8.5 of this bylaw. - (E) When a permit is required in this district, the applicant shall be required to demonstrate that the conditions of §8.4(B, C, and D) are met.
-The application shall require the landowner to provide the current percent Slope of the Project Site.
-For projects within 250' of the Lake, the application will require the landowner to provide the percent of Impervious Surface and percent of Cleared Area on the parcel within 250' of the Lake, both currently existing and after the proposed project is completed but before Mitigation is implemented.
-The applicant shall provide data to assist in the verification of site conditions.
-If either the AO or the DRB has uncertainty about the data presented or if conflicting evidence has been presented to either the AO or the DRB, the consideration of the application shall be suspended until the AO or DRB obtains an independent assessment by a qualified professional satisfactory to the DRB and paid for by the applicant as allowed per §5.12. - (F) Management of Vegetative Cover in the Protected Shoreland Area shall comply with the provisions of Section §8.5 of this bylaw. - (G) Mitigation.
-Mitigation is an action required of a shoreland landowner to compensate for the adverse impacts of increased Cleared Area and Impervious Surface to bring the lot into closer compliance with Development standards in the Protected Shoreland Area.
-The Mitigation plan shall be approved by either the DRB or the AO, according to whether DRB or AO approval for the application is required by these bylaws.
-Mitigation measures will be determined per site based on existing conditions taking into account considerations including, but not limited to, the amount of Cleared Area in the Shoreland Buffer Zone, the width of existing vegetation along the shoreline, and evidence of existing erosion and channelized stormwater runoff. - 1.
-Revegetation: The primary Mitigation measure shall be the Revegetation of existing Cleared Area.
+- (F) Management of Vegetative Cover in the Protected Shoreland Area shall comply with the provisions of Section §8.5 of this bylaw. - (G) Mitigation.
+Mitigation is an action required of a shoreland landowner to compensate for the adverse impacts of increased Cleared Area and Impervious Surface to bring the lot into closer compliance with development standards in the Protected Shoreland Area.
+The Mitigation plan shall be approved by the either AO or the DRB in accordance with which approval for the application is required by these bylaws.
+Mitigation measures will be determined per site based on existing conditions taking into account considerations including, but not limited to, the amount of Cleared Area in the Buffer Zone, the width of existing vegetation along the shoreline, and evidence of existing erosion and channelized stormwater runoff. - 1.
+Revegetation: The primary Mitigation measure shall be Revegetation of existing Cleared Area.
 Preferred Revegetation locations are along the shoreline, on Slopes greater than 15%, and contiguous with existing Vegetative Cover.
 See Figure 8D of this bylaw.
-Revegetation is defined in §8.3 and can be accomplished by any or all of the following: - (a) Planting appropriate non-invasive native vegetation naturally occurring in the local shoreland area to create a natural multilayered mix of trees, shrubs, groundcover, and duff with a variety of species and using Shoreland Best Management Practices.8 - (b) Establishing no-mow zones where the landowner stops mowing and maintaining lawn area to allow the area to return to non-invasive native Vegetative Cover over time.
+Revegetation is defined in §8.3 and can be accomplished by: - a.
+Planting appropriate native non-invasive vegetation naturally occurring in the local area to create a natural multilayered mix of trees, shrubs, groundcover, and duff with a variety of species and using Shoreland Best Management Practices.8 - b.
+Establishing no-mow zones where the landowner stops mowing and maintaining lawn area to allow the area to return to non-invasive native vegetative cover over time. - c.
+Removal of non-conforming accessory structures and Revegetation of the area. - 2.
+Supplemental Mitigation measures may also include but are not limited to: - a.
+Stormwater runoff capture using infiltration features, rain barrels, rain gardens, vegetated swales, or other similar approaches (see Figure 8C). - b.
+Improvements to existing pathways to reduce stormwater runoff and erosion through use of Shoreland Best Management Practices such as permeable pathway surface, switchbacks, water bars and infiltration steps.
+9 - c.
+Bank stabilization projects (state Lake Encroachment permitting may be required). - (H) Roads and driveways shall comply with the standards in §8.9 of this bylaw. - (I) Development shall comply with the erosion prevention and sediment control standards in §8.10 of this bylaw.(J) Stormwater shall be managed through land development strategies and Shoreland Best Management Practices as recommended by the state in the Vermont Low Impact Development Guide for Residential and Small Sites.Runoff from cleared or impervious areas within the Shoreland Protection District shall not enter the Shoreland Buffer Zone in channelized form.